Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love-exponent-breath
-: Write a script that displays the result of BREATH to the power LOVE
+: Write a script that displays the result of BREATH to the power LOVE 11-Binary-to-decimal
+: convert a numeber from base 2 to 10